XistGG/MassSimple/README.md

 Note that some of Epic's default processors and subsystems are also multi-threaded, and some of them are not.
 The patterns you see them using will differ accordingly.
-I have tried to generalize their approaches for this multi-threaded example.
+I have tried to generalize their approaches for this example.

 Note also that I am not perfect *(I know it is shocking)* and so if I have made any mistakes or if you know a better way to do something, please do share your expertise, I will appreciate your input.

+## Note on Render Target usage

+I know I am completely abusing Render Targets.
+The Render Target usage here is brute force and full of inefficiencies.
+The RenderTarget abuse causes some hitches if/when there are too many Entities being visualized, and currently the project is set up to visualize **all** Entities, so...  `:-)`

+The purpose of the Render Target isn't to demonstrate best practices for drawing with the CPU, instead it is simply to show the data pipeline from `Mass -> Game -> Render`, with the expectation that you would replace the Representation system with your own custom implementation doing whatever is appropriate for your game.

 ## Use `DebugGame` Build Configuration

-This project is intended to be developed in the `DebugGame` build configuration.
+This project is intended to be developed in either the `DebugGame` build configuration *(with additional debug code enabled)* or in `Development`.

 ### Notice: `MassGameplay` Dependency